 c) The condition would not have happened without the punishment and/or injury.

-3. When defendant acted, defendant was not reasonably disciplining child.
+3. When the defendant acted, the defendant was not reasonably disciplining the child.

 Evidence Code 1108 and 1109: Admits All Prior Bad Act Evidence and Prior Convictions

 If you are facing child abuse charges under California PC section 273(d) it is extremely important that you know what kind of evidence the prosecution can use against you.
 In California, the prosecution can introduce any and all prior bad acts and convictions as evidence against you.
 It does not matter that the priors involved different circumstances and had different victims, if the priors consisted of child abuse they are coming into evidence.

 Prior Bad Acts Evidence: